Frequently Asked Questions

 c.
 This application form serves as the contract for both thesis courses.

 d.
-Have your mentor email Dr. Tran your grade at the end of each semester.
+Follow the current WI policy as stated on the application form, submit your paper in a timely manner (as stated on the form) and have your mentor email Dr. Tran your grade at the end of each semester.

 5. What if a required course(s) is not offered during any semester of your college career?